¼ teaspoon salt

 Make the Mango & Ginger Sauce (see below) and keep warm.

-Make a spice mixture with the salt, pepper, onion powder and paprika.
+Make a spice mixture with the salt, pepper, onion powder, sugar and paprika.
 Sprinkle gently over both sides of the black cod fillets.

 In a nonstick sauté pan, bring the olive oil to a sizzle over medium-high heat.